maximtereshchenko/conveyor/README.md

       empty string to the key
     * The configuration defined in the schematic is merged with the inherited configuration
 * Tasks
-    * Only tasks bound to the stage equal to or lower the target stage will be executed during the construction of the schematic
-    * Tasks are executed in stage ascending order (CLEAN, COMPILE, TEST, ARCHIVE, PUBLISH)
     * Tasks bound to the same stage are executed in step ascending order (PREPARE, RUN, FINALIZE)
     * Tasks bound to the same stage and step are executed in order of originating plugins in the schematic definition